What is Unrelated Business Income Tax (UBIT)?

 “Unrelated business income” is income from a trade or business, regularly carried on (showing frequency and continuity), that is not substantially related to the purpose of a retirement account.

 The Unrelated Business Income Tax (UBIT) was created by the congress to level the playing field for businesses established under the umbrella of a tax-exempt entity, not to have a competitive advantage over other businesses outside of a retirement plan.
-Both should shoulder their tax responsibility.
+Both should shoulder their tax responsibility, and adhere to other necessary self-directed IRA rules.

 We provide frequently asked questions about UBIT below: